 Suboxone is a combination of two different drugs: buprenorphine (an opioid activator) and naloxone (an opioid antagonist).
 This combination of opposing forces provides a way for addicts to gradually wean themselves off of their pre-existing addiction while minimizing the effects that full-on withdrawal would otherwise trigger.
 Suboxone is administered with a light film or pill and is intended for the treatment of opioid dependence.

 Buprenorphine, while used as a part of Suboxone, can also be administered by itself.
 Buprenorphine works with the same opioid receptors that heroin affects, but it is limited and not nearly as potent.
 Buprenorphine is effective during medical detoxification for withdrawal and cravings.

-Campral has been on the market since it was initially approved by the FDA in 2004 and is generally used during alcohol detox treat symptoms of alcohol withdrawal.
+Campral has been on the market since it was initially approved by the FDA in 2004 and is generally used during alcohol detox to treat symptoms of alcohol withdrawal.
 Campral has been shown in clinical studies to be an effective tool for patients to achieve long-term sobriety from alcohol.
-It works by stimulating the GABA receptors in the brain, similar to benzodiazepines, while also subduing the NMDA receptors.
-This makes a withdrawal from alcohol easier to cope with, restoring the brain to a stable state.
+It works by stimulating the GABA receptors in the brain, like benzodiazepines, while also subduing the NMDA receptors.
+This makes withdrawal from alcohol easier to cope with, restoring the brain to a stable state.

 Anticonvulsants and Anti-Nausea Medications

 Withdrawal from drugs can induce serious physical side effects including seizures, nausea, and diarrhea.
 Clinicians at our detox center will administer appropriate levels of anticonvulsant and anti-nausea medications to ease the patient’s transition during one of the most difficult parts of recovery.
 These include Gabapentin, Tegretol, Zofran, and Dramamine to name a few.